-Department of Immigrant Medicine (DIM) receives patients from a different ethnic origin than Danish with complicated and compound health problems, that calls for interdisciplinary and intersectoral cooperation.
-The former process has shown that this type of patients belongs in a highly specialised hospital regime in the phase of discovery to diagnosis – they are referred because of the fact that the primary health care can’t comprehend the complex health problems and many of the patients have shown to have significant untreated bodily problems, that need specialised hospital assessment, in any case.
+The Department of Immigrant Medicine (DIM) receives patients from a different ethnic origin than Danish with complicated and compound health problems, which calls for interdisciplinary and intersectoral cooperation.
+Previous courses have shown that this type of patients belongs in a highly specialised hospital regime during the investigation phase – they are referred because the primary healthcare providers cannot comprehend the complex health problems, and many of the patients have shown to have significant untreated bodily problems that need specialised hospital assessment, in any case.
 Therefore, the project hospital-based procedure-coordination was planned.

 The overall purpose of the project was to study the effects of the activity in DIM in an HTA perspective.
 Specifically, the following part-studies were planned:

-- A retrospective study of the register of effects on patients uses of public services.
+- A retrospective study of the register of effects on patients’ use of public services.

-In the report’s first part-study – the systematic study of literature – searched in databases of relevance for the individual HTA-element, such as PubMed, Embase, CINAHL, Cochrane Library and Sociological abstracts.
-Furthermore, literature from DIM’s archives was included, among these internal evaluation reports, reports from professional consolidations and other material that wasn’t available in the bibliological databases.
+During the report’s first part-study – the systematic study of literature – databases of relevance for the individual HTA-element were searched, such as PubMed, Embase, CINAHL, Cochrane Library and Sociological abstracts.
+Furthermore, literature from DIM’s archives was included, among these internal evaluation reports, reports from professional consolidations and other material that was not available in the bibliological databases.